-- ◆ The People's Bank of China and the Bank of Japan now hold the largest official foreign exchange reserves in the World.
-The central banks or monetary authorities of other East Asian economies such as Hong Kong, Singapore, South Korea and Taiwan, also hold significant amounts of official foreign exchange reserves of the order of hundreds of billions of U.S. Dollars. - ◆ In addition, the central banks of China and Japan are also the two largest holders of U.S. Treasury and agency securities in the World.
+- ◆ The People's Bank of China and the Bank of Japan, respectively the central banks of China and Japan, now hold the largest and the second largest official foreign exchange reserves in the World.
+The central banks or monetary authorities of other East Asian economies such as Hong Kong, Singapore, South Korea and Taiwan, also hold significant amounts of official foreign exchange reserves of the order of hundreds of billions of U.S. Dollars. - ◆ In addition, the People's Bank of China and the Bank of Japan are also the two largest holders of U.S. Treasury and agency securities in the World (see the following Charts).